kufreu/kufreu.github.io/final/final.md

   summarize() %>%
   st_centroid()
 ```
-Both geosphere and sf have functions to create centroids, though I ended up using st_centroid from sf because it was less of a hassle to use.
-Centroid from geosphere first needed the object to be converted to having a spatial class and the ouput of the function were x,y coordinates which then needed to be made into a point.
-Having already loaded the objects into R using sf and them being simple features, sticking with sf functions appeared to be the best way to go since it requires the least amount of effort.
-The next step was testing out st_distance to calculate the distance between the centroid of Michigan and its tracts.
+Both `geosphere` and `sf` have functions to create centroids, though I ended up using st_centroid from `sf` because it was less of a hassle to use. `centroid` from `geosphere` first needed the object to be converted to having a spatial class and the ouput of the function were x,y coordinates which then needed to be made into a point.
+Having already loaded the objects into R using `sf` and them being simple features, sticking with `sf` functions appeared to be the best way to go since it requires the least amount of effort.
+The next step was testing out `st_distance` to calculate the distance between the centroid of Michigan and its tracts.
 ```r
 View(st_distance(centroidTracts, center))
 ```